 Looking for a second marriage in India?
 Start with these matchmaking sites

-The idea of divorce and second marriage is no longer a scandalous affair (at least in most urban centers).
+The idea of divorce and second marriage is no longer a scandalous affair (at least in most urban centres).
 If you are thinking of a second marriage you can start off by exploring these matrimonial sites.

 Probably a leader in the online second marriage matchmaking business in India.
 The acquisition of Secondshaadi.com makes it a compelling platform for people who want to try marriage the second time.
 Divorceematrimony.com is very popular among South Indians worldwide.

 Shaadi.com claims to have over 100,000 profiles of divorced men and women looking for a second marriage.
 Considering the popularity of this portal among North Indians and Indians living abroad, you should definitely try Shaadi.com.

 Jeevansathi has the third-largest database of profiles among the top three matchmaking sites in India.
 If you are in North India, Jeevansathi will have a large selection of matrimonial profiles for second marriage.